SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Emacs Lisp

+- [emacs-ng/emacs-ng](https://github.com/emacs-ng/emacs-ng) - A new approach to Emacs - Including TypeScript, Threading, Async I/O, and WebRender.
 - [NicolasPetton/Indium](https://github.com/NicolasPetton/Indium) - A JavaScript development environment for Emacs
 - [nobiot/md-roam](https://github.com/nobiot/md-roam) - Use Org-roam with markdown files by adding Md-roam as a plug-in.
 Mix org and markdown files in a single Org-roam database.
 - [kubernetes-el/kubernetes-el](https://github.com/kubernetes-el/kubernetes-el) - Manage Kubernetes clusters with Emacs.